lazarovmartin3/IncinerationPhase2/Assets/Readme.txt

-Please use the sampe scene.
+Please use the sample scene.
 When the scene is loaded and run, click left mouse button to spawn the spheres.
 They will start in a random velocity and direction.